Today at Wimbledon: Broadcast history

 The evening highlights programme was initially broadcast late evening on BBC2 when the channel launched in 1964 and titled Wimbledon: Match of the Day.
 It moved to BBC1 in 1984, in the era when Des Lynam hosted with Gerald Williams as a studio guest.
-It was renamed Today at Wimbledon in 1990 and moved back to BBC2 in 1997 when it was allotted a fixed start time of 9.30 pm before moving again to an 8:30 pm slot in 2005 and the following year to an even earlier start time of 8.00 pm to allow BBC2 to schedule non-sports output from 9 pm.
+It was renamed Today at Wimbledon in 1990 (The breakfast repeat is known as Yesterday at Wimbledon) and moved back to BBC2 in 1997 when it was allotted a fixed start time of 9.30 pm before moving again to an 8:30 pm slot in 2005 and the following year to an even earlier start time of 8.00 pm to allow BBC2 to schedule non-sports output from 9 pm.
 As a result, if significant matches last beyond that time the programme was usually cut short, and occasionally, especially in the second week of the tournament, was not shown at all, to allow the live tennis coverage to continue to be shown.

 Until 2023, it was presented either from the BBC's dedicated studio in the Wimbledon media centre, or from the landscaped garden on the building's roof, adjacent to court 18.
 From 2023, the show's format was revamped and is now entirely pre-recorded earlier in the day, allowing for the programme to be aired each night during the championships; any nights in which live tennis continues beyond 9:00pm results in the programme being uploaded onto BBC iPlayer instead of being shown on BBC Two.

 The theme music is from "Sporting Occasion" by Leslie Statham.